Nelly Korda: 2022: Blood clot, battle for the #1 world ranking

-2023
+2023: Return to #1

 In January, Korda signed a deal with TaylorMade and Nike.
 Later in the year, she signed with Delta Air Lines.
 She also joined fellow golfer Tony Finau on the T-Mobile US sponsored players list.

 With her fourth-place finish at the Hilton Grand Vacations Tournament of Champions in January, Korda rose to 37th on the career money list with $7,638,934, passing her sister Jessica, ranked 39th at $7,543,454; Nelly had played 110 tournaments to Jessica's 227.
 In February, she finished T6th at the Honda LPGA Thailand, and she finished runner-up at the HSBC Women's World Championship in March, ending the competition two strokes behind Ko Jin-young.
 Then, after finishing third at the Chevron Championship in April, she regained the number one world ranking.
 At the beginning of May, Korda represented the United States at the International Crown.
 The United States team made it to the semi-finals, in which they suffered a defeat to Thailand.
 Later in May, she announced that she would miss several tournaments because of back pain.
-In July, she won the Aramco Team Series at the Centurion Club near London; it was her 13th tournament victory and her third on the Ladies European Tour.
-She then finished T9th at the Evian Championship later in the month.
+In July, she won the Aramco Team Series at the Centurion Club near London, to secure her third victory on the Ladies European Tour.
+She then finished tied-9th at the Evian Championship later in the month.

 At the 2023 Solheim Cup at Finca Cortesin in Casares, Andalusia, Korda finished with a 220 record.
 Europe and the United States finished the event tied on 14 points, resulting in Europe retaining the trophy.
 Korda won two matches partnering Allisen Corpuz in the foursomes but lost her singles match, 2 and 1, to Ciganda, as well as a fourballs match playing alongside Ally Ewing.